T-Mobile US: VoiceStream Wireless

-Omnipoint and Aerial acquisitions
+Omnipoint and Aerial acquisition

 In 2000, VoiceStream Wireless acquired two regional GSM carriers.
-Omnipoint Corporation, a regional network operator in the Northeastern U.S., was acquired on February 25, 2000.
+Omnipoint Corporation, a regional network operator in the Northeastern United States, was acquired on February 25, 2000.
 Aerial Communications Inc.; a regional network operator in the Columbus, Houston, Kansas City, Minneapolis-St. Paul, Pittsburgh, and Tampa-St. Petersburg-Orlando markets; was acquired on May 4, 2000.
 The combined company retired the Omnipoint and Aerial brands and completed integrating the three companies by converting to a single customer billing platform, implementing standard business practices and launching the VoiceStream brand and "GET MORE" marketing strategy in all markets.

 Deutsche Telekom acquires VoiceStream and Powertel

 On June 1, 2001, Deutsche Telekom (DT) completed its acquisition of VoiceStream Wireless, Inc., for $35 billion and Southern U.S. regional GSM network operator Powertel, Inc., for $24 billion.
 By the end of 2001, VoiceStream Wireless had 19,000 employees serving 7 million subscribers.

 On September 2, 2001, VoiceStream Wireless Inc. adopted the name, T-Mobile USA, Inc. and began rolling out the T-Mobile brand, starting with locations in California and Nevada.
 T-Mobile USA, Inc. was an operating entity of T-Mobile International AG, before becoming a direct subsidiary of Deutsche Telekom AG.
+The merger became official in July 2002.